superwf/playwright-record-and-mock/README.md

-# Api recorder and mock plugin for playwright
+# Api recorder and mock tool for playwright

 ## Why this tool?